John 21, 15-17

 What are you asking Lord?

-Although Peter feels hurt, there is however, good news here friends, and that is Jesus does know Peter loves Him because He still commissions Peter to feed his sheep.
+Although Peter feels hurt, there is, however, good news here, friends.
+That is: Jesus does know Peter loves Him because He still commissions Peter to feed his sheep.
 If Jesus thought Peter couldn't do it, He would not have commissioned him to do so.

 The good news is that even though we sometimes don't understand what God is asking, or we sometimes get it a bit wrong, Jesus can, will and does still use us to do His work.